ua-data7/introllms/docs/chatgpt_prompts.md

 | Temperature |	`-t` or `--temperature`	| Control the creativity of output.
 The higher the temperature will result in more creative output (maybe less coherent).
 The temperature can be any value between 0 and 1 (default may be 0.5) |

-## :simple-openai:  Academic Research

-ChatGPT is not (yet) reliable at producing factual responses and should not be used as a replacement for conventional research techniques such as literature reviews.
-Our lesson on :material-run-fast: [:hugging: HuggingFace Models](huggingface_models.md) uses a couple of public tools for reviewing PDFs which are closer to academic paper reading and reviewing.

-ChatGPT is not connected to the web by default and will not produce results from dates after its training period (September 2021 for `GPT-4`).
-The Alpha release [Browsing](https://openai.com/blog/chatgpt-plugins#browsing){target=_blank} and unofficial plugins like [WebChatGPT](https://www.webchatgpt.app/){target=_blank} open up the internet but are still limited in their ability to return focused results.

-???
-Abstract "Talk to Dead Scientists"

-    Try to ask a question with and without Internet access enabled:

-    ```markdown
-    I want you to respond as though you are the mathematician Benoit Mandelbrot

-    Explain the relationship of lacunarity and fractal dimension for a self-affine series

-    Show your results using mathematical equations in LaTeX or MathJax style format
-    ```
-    Again, there is no guarantee that the results ChatGPT provides are factual, but it does greatly improve the odds that they are relevant to the prompt.
-Most importantly, these extensions provide citations for their results, allowing you to research the results yourself.

 ## Assessment